How to Eliminate the Three Single Points of Failure that are Sabotaging Your Sales Process

 For every day that you allow your marketing and sales team to go out there, sounding like everyone else, you’re being commoditized which is perpetuating the race to the bottom.
 A race that you don’t want to win and that won’t stop on its own.

 From meeting someone at a trade show to standing in front of a large decision committee, when you properly differentiate yourself by connecting to your prospect’s deep-rooted pain, threat or fear - you’re create engaging dialogue and opening them up to establish priority; all important in order to advance your solution.

 How do you win a moment of truth?
-From your elevator pitch to your boardroom presentation, everyone in your organization must be able to answer “Why you?” and “Why now?”.
+From your elevator pitch to your boardroom presentation, everyone in your organization must be able to answer why you are important and why your buyer must do something now.
 This is the only way to stop the race to the bottom and win your moment of truth.

 Single Point of Failure #2 - Your Salespeople Can’t Get Facetime with Prospects

 Twenty-years ago, before the widespread use of the internet, when a buyer was in need of a solution their only resource was to contact a salesperson.
 Fast forward to today and a buyer has access to such unprecedented amounts of information they see no reason to engage with your sales team until they’re ready, and on their terms.
 In fact, buyers are ignoring your sales people for at least the first 70% of the buyer's journey.
 And when they do come to you, they’ve formed their own opinions and biases about your solution… and everyone else’s solution.
 If you wait until they are ready to talk, you’re going to walk straight into a commoditized “fulfillment” conversation (see SPOF #1).